Welcome back to the forecast!

 - Player with the first yellow card of the match: 1 point

-- Each player with a red card: 1 point (Cannot earn points for predicting 0 red cards)
+- Each player with a red card: 1 point (Cannot earn points for predicting 0 red cards, but you may predict up to 3 players with a red.)

 - Over/under on total cards: 1 point